 Granger is a very small city located in the state of Texas.
 With a population of 1,501 people and just one neighborhood, Granger is the 720th largest community in Texas.
-Granger has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Granger has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Real Estate Prices